colintbowers/RARIMA.jl/README.md

     aM = estimate(x, aI)

 where the output is of type `ARIMAModel` (discussed later in this section).
-Note, `estimate(aI, x)` is equivalent.
+Note, `estimate(aI, x)` is equivalent (ie order doesn't matter).
 Alternatively, one can make the construction of the `ARIMAInput` implicit by calling the function `estimateARIMA` using keywords.
 For example, an equivalent command to the one above would be:

     aM = estimateARIMA(x, p=2, d=1, P=1, seasonalPeriod=12, includeIntercept=false)